-Again, it is a couple, Cici and Shaun, who teaches two-part lessons.
-Despite my meager level in Indonesian-Malay, I am not a little proud to discover that I can happily pass me first lessons.
+Here again, a couple, Cici and Shaun, are teaching the lessons in two voices.
+In spite of my meager level in Indonesian-Malay, I am proud to discover that I can easily do without the first lessons.

 That said, these first lessons, in free listening, are a good basic approach to a tourist stay.

-I still have fifteen short days to wait before flying to Kuala Lumpur for a mid-Malaysian trip half Indonesian.
-In the meantime, I will go a little further to explore the podcasts available on this site, listen to see if I can grapple some more stuff.
-And then put phrases in your ear, it's also a way to prepare the trip!
+I still have two weeks to wait before flying to Kuala Lumpur for a half Malaysian, half Indonesian trip.
+In the meantime, I'm going to explore a bit further the podcasts available on this site, to listen to see if I can pick up some extra stuff.
+And then, listening to the phrases in my ear is also a way to prepare the trip!

-My meager knowledge is summarized for the time being to say hello at any time of the day, to thank and use the usual polite formulas.
+My meager knowledge is limited to saying hello at any time of the day, thanking people and using the usual polite phrases.

-I know where I come from and where I am going (or avoid saying it with the wearer "Jalan-jalan"), count (my pennies, or my years, or the weeks I spend going to visit the country), ask the basic questions that we always need (how much does it cost, do you have a room, where are the toilets) , express the past and the future.
+I know how to say where I come from and where I'm going (or avoid saying it with the inusable "jalan-jalan"), counting (my money, or my years, or the weeks I'll spend visiting the country), asking the basic questions you always need (how much does it cost, do you have a room, where is the toilet), expressing the past and the future.
 Finally, I have some vocabulary... mostly food!

-On each of my trips to Indonesia and Malaysia, I reuse my little Assimil entitled Indonesian pocket, of which I am still far from having assimilated everything.
-It is well done, it helps to get by.
-For pronunciation and basic syntax, it's definitely easier than Thai, I find.
+On each of my trips to Indonesia and Malaysia, I reuse my little Assimil entitled The Indonesian pocketI'm still far from having assimilated everything.
+It's well done, it allows you to get by.
+For the pronunciation and the basic syntax, it's much easier than Thai, I think.

-In general, my interlocutor, too happy to see my confidence in his first questions (easy, they are always the same: where do you come from, where do you go, how much time do you stay here, etc.), at once, I run long sentences at full speed and I do not understand anything anymore...
+In general, my interlocutor, too happy to see my self-confidence in front of his first questions (easy, they are always the same: where are you from, where are you going, how long are you staying here, etc.), suddenly starts to spout long sentences at full speed and I don't understand anything anymore...

-When I'm going to be on my way in Kalimantan (the Indonesian state that occupies the southern two-thirds of Borneo), with no more people speaking English in the area, I'll do less harm, for sure.
+When I find myself wandering around Kalimantan (the Indonesian state that occupies the southern two-thirds of Borneo), with no one left to speak English in the area, I won't be so smart, that's for sure.